HISTORY OF SANTA CLAUS

 He seems to have been adopted by the Netherlands as the patron saint of children.
 There, on St. Nicholas Eve, they leave their wooden shoes, or sabots, filled with hay for the Saint’s white horse.
-He is real to children the world over, under various names as Kris Kringle, La Befana, Yule Tomten, and Christkindli.
+He is real to children the world over, under various names as Kris Kringle, Weihnachtsmann, Father Christmas, Saint Nick, La Befana, and Yule Tomten.

 In 1809, the American author Washington Irving, under the pen name Diedrich Knickerbocker, wrote “A History of New York,” wherein Saint Nicholas, a jolly personage smoking a Dutch pipe, skimmed over the treetops in a wagon and dropped presents down the chimneys.

 However, Don Foster in his book “Author Unknown,” makes a case that Henry Livingston actually penned it in 1807 or 1808 and published it anonymously, with Moore claiming authorship in 1837.
 Many are unaware that never once in the poem was used the term Santa Claus, although the reindeer are there, a part of the legend undoubtedly developed in America, probably by Scandinavians in the United States.

-During the Christmas season of 1862, the cartoonist Thomas Nast drew a picture of Santa Claus for Harper’s Weekly at the time of the Civil War.
+During the Christmas season of 1862, the German-born American cartoonist Thomas Nast drew a picture of Santa Claus for Harper’s Weekly at the time of the Civil War.
 Nast combined his native German traditions of Saint Nicholas with other German folk traditions of elves in creating the image, seen above right.
 His various pictures of Santa Claus ran through 1866, firmly cementing the image in the American mind.
 The name Santa Claus also became more familiar to American ears than the German Sankt Niklaus or Dutch Sinterklaas.

 There is an alternative view.
 Some believe Santa Claus was originally Polish.
 North Polish.